-We actively encourage students to gain relevant work experience while at university.
-In every year of your course, you will be guided and encouraged to gain meaningful experience that will fit around your studies
+We actively encourage you to gain relevant work experience while at university.
+In every year of your course, you'll be guided and encouraged to gain meaningful experience that will fit around your studies.

 We frequently invite guest speakers to run workshops and master classes, allowing you to relate your learning to real-life experience.

-Throughout your studies, you’ll be guided and supported by our experts, all of whom are working or researching in media.
-You’ll study alongside scriptwriters, filmmakers, radio producers, presenters and independent film producers, who will share their experience and encourage you to build your network.
+Throughout your studies, you’ll be guided and supported by our experts.
+All of whom are working or researching in media.
+You’ll study alongside scriptwriters, film makers, radio producers, presenters and independent film producers who will share their experience and encourage you to build your network.

 Our staff and students consistently win big at the Royal Television Awards.